-During construction, the supervisory authority performs checks within the framework of quality assurance to verify whether the specified requirements for systems and components have been met.
-The results are recorded in inspection reports.
-Independent experts may be involved in this task.
+During construction, the supervisory authority performed checks within the framework of quality assurance to verify whether the specified requirements for systems and components were met.
+The results were recorded in inspection reports.
+Independent experts were involved in this task.

 During operation, key safety-relevant systems and components are rechecked at regular intervals.
 During these checks, the inspectors verify whether they still meet the specified requirements.
 In addition, wearing parts (e.g. seals) are regularly replaced within the context of preventive maintenance.